 The term “trial separation” has been defined as everything from “an informal splitting of a couple.” to “an experiment in living apart.”
 What a trial separation feels like is the end of your world … or a chance to finally breathe, depending on where you sit.

-But that’s what make trial separations so tricky.
+But that’s what makes trial separations so tricky.

 Most of the time, only one person really wants to separate.
 The other person wants to stay together and work things out.
 That’s why setting the ground rules in a trial separation is so important.